Non-local bank manager escapes militant attack in J-K's Baramulla | Law-Order

 - India

-A non-local bank manager escaped unhurt after terrorists fired at him in Baramulla district of Jammu and Kashmir on Monday, officials said.
+A non-local bank manager escaped unhurt after terrorists fired at him in Baramulla district of Jammu and Kashmir on Monday, police said.

-The incident took place in Goushbugh in the Pattan area of the north Kashmir district, they said.
+The incident took place at Goushbugh in the Pattan area of north Kashmir district, they said.

+''Today morning, police received information that terrorists tried to attack outsider bank manager in Pattan area of Baramulla.
+Senior police officers reached the spot to ascertain facts,'' a police spokesperson said.

+Preliminary probe revealed that terrorists tried to attack Vivek Kumar, a Dehradun-resident.
+He is presently residing at Dhobiwan in Kunzer and working as a manager of Grameen Bank at Goshbugh in Pattan, the spokesperson said.
+The terrorists could not succeed and the bank manager was unhurt, the official said.
+A case has been registered and further investigation has been initiated, the spokesperson said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)